 Few, if any, insurance companies continue to offer new traditional long-term care insurance policies.
 But if a retiree happens to own a traditional long-term care policy, they would have been able to choose the amount of coverage, how long it lasts, waiting periods, etc., at the time of purchase.

-Traditional long-term care policies can be subject to annual premium increases and can be quite expensive.
-Still, since these policies are not commonly available for sale to new policyholders, care should be given to evaluate these policies and keep them in force if determined that they continue to make financial sense and meet the policyholder’s needs.
+Traditional long-term care policies can be subject to annual premium increases and are expensive.
+Still, since these policies are not commonly available for sale to new policyholders, care should be given to evaluate them and keep them in force if determined to continue to make financial sense and meet the policyholder’s needs.

 Hybrid or Linked-Benefit Products

 Today, long-term care insurance is typically combined with life insurance.

 The concept is that if retirees need to access the life insurance policy for long-term care while they are alive, they would be able to draw down the death benefit to pay for long-term care needs.
 However, the drawn-down is usually subject to monthly limits and restrictions.

 If a death benefit remains at the time of death, that would be paid to the policy’s beneficiaries as life insurance proceeds.